CMDR-Kegaira-Ohaya/gfe-engine-exp/README.md

 This repo is now a core-first repo for GFE material, with a quarantined product area for new GUI/app work under `/product/`.

-See `TOC.md` for the current auto-generated repository map.
+See `TOC.md` for the current auto-generated repository map

 ## What is kept here